remram44/k2pdfopt/readme_k2src.txt

       how to call the k2pdfopt library functions.
 The k2view.c program is stand-alone.
 If it is compiled without dependencies on third-party libraries, it will be quite small (~300 KiB in windows).
+   e.
+If you are compiling with MINGW but don't have the Win32 API,
+      use the predefined macro:  NO_WIN32_API (-DNO_WIN32_API).

 5. I have included CMakeLists.txt files for the k2pdfopt and willus libraries from Dirk Thierbach to help with Linux builds.
 He also contributed the